TheDragonCode/migrate-db/README.md

 * `foo` - Source [connection](https://github.com/laravel/laravel/blob/master/config/database.php) name
 * `bar` - Target [connection](https://github.com/laravel/laravel/blob/master/config/database.php) name

-The command will perform all migrations on the source and destination databases and transfer all records from the old to the new one.
+Follow on screen instructions and then command will perform all migrations on the source and destination databases and transfer all records from the old to the new one.

 Enjoy 😊